 Perhaps one of the biggest benefits of the Adult Day Program is to the family members, especially the primary caregiver.
 One of the Day Program goals is to offset caregiver respite hours that they receive from other community programs.

 To promote a pleasurable dining experience, it is important for clients to choose their own meal from a select menu.
 It’s a time to enjoy some good food in the company of friends in a warm and inviting atmosphere.
 The baking program offers the client the chance to participate in an activity that they may not be able to do at home any longer.
 This program involves making cookies, breaks and or special seasonal items that the client can enjoy that day at their afternoon nourishment.

 Personal care issues, such as bathing, if unable to do so at home, can also be arranged through the Day Program for a minimal fee.

-Caregivers or individuals who are interested in this program are encouraged to contact Tracey McCormick, at 613-623-6547 ext.228.
-Tracey will arrange for you to tour the facility, observe the activities, meet some of the staff and answer any questions and concerns you may have.
-The Day Program carries a minimal charge of $10.00 per day, which includes lunch but not transportation.
+Caregivers or individuals who are interested in this program are encouraged to contact the team at 613-623-6547 ext.228.
+A tour the facility can be arranged to observe the activities, meet some of the staff and answer any questions and concerns you may have.
+The Adult Day Program carries a minimal charge of $10.00 per day, which includes lunch but not transportation.
 Interested parties have the opportunity to choose 2 of the 4 days based on availability.